hannesm/jackline/README.md

 ### Using it

-Left is the buddy list, in the middle the chat window, below the log buffer.
+Left is the contact list, in the middle the chat window, below the log buffer.
 The last line is a prompt.

-In the buddy list, presence subscription information is indicated by `[` and `]` (`?` means that no presence subscription exists for that side).
+In the contact list, presence subscription information is indicated by `[` and `]` (`?` means that no presence subscription exists for that side).
 The presence is indicated by a single character (o = online, f = free, a = away, d = do not disturb, x = extended away, _ = offline).
-One buddy is in focus (indicated by a grey background).
+One contact is in focus (indicated by a grey background).
 Red foreground color means no active OTR session, green that an OTR session is active.
 Blinking indicates that a new message arrived.
 The self-contact is surrounded by curly braces.

 Active keys:
-- PgUp/PgDown navigates through the buddy list
+- PgUp/PgDown navigates through the contact list
 - Ctrl-q jumps to next notification
 - Ctrl-x jumps to last active user
-- F5 toggles display of offline buddies
+- F5 toggles display of offline contacts
+- Ctrl PgUp/PgDown scrolls chat

 Tab completion is available for the prompt.
 Tab completion completes the largest prefix.